LearnLib/alex/src/site/markdown/index.md

 [![Statistics View](images/statistics.jpg)][statistics]

-Compare the different statistics of differnt learning processes or within on test run.
+Compare the different statistics of different learning processes or within on test run.
 It is also possible to export those statistics for further research.

 [statistics]: usage.html#statistics